Stealth Greywater Dumping, Do You or Don’t You?

 Playing by the Rules

 Stealth greywater dumping is always contingent on the dumping area being safely away from water, other campers and only in barren locations.
-And always at night (by daytime the puddle has evaporated).
-We only use biodegradeable soaps and never allow liquid kitchen wastes to go down the drain.
+And if you’re going to dump gray water, do it at night (by daytime the puddle has evaporated).
+Only use biodegradeable soaps and never allow liquid kitchen wastes to go down the drain.
 That’s just smelly.

 If you do, or are considering the possibilities, here’s a handy little device made specifically for this purpose.